kalisio/feathers-keycloak-listener/docs/Test.md

 API and
 restart the API.

-Now you can continue to run the tests:
+Now you can continue the tests:

 ````
 $ npx mocha kApp_login_as_kalisio_through_keycloak.js